 WARNING: Three phase power is in use in the self-managed server room.

 Each individual power bar or 13A socket provides the usual single-phase nominal 240V between live and neutral.
 However there is a nominal 440V between phases.

-Both power bars on any rack (and both power bars on the set of shelving) use the same phase; however, power bars on different racks might use different phases.
+Both power bars on any rack use the same phase; however, power bars on different racks might use different phases.
 The 13A wall sockets use a different phase to the power bars.

 Power bars and 13A sockets are all labelled with their circuit numbers, which includes the phase they are on (either L1, L2 or L3.)

-A machine must only be connected to the power bars fitted to the rack (or the set of shelving) in which the machine is housed.
+A machine must only be connected to the power bars fitted to the rack in which the machine itself is housed.

-There are three network switches in the self-managed server room, each providing 44 1000baseT ('Gigabit ethernet') ports.
+There are four network switches in the self-managed server room, each providing 44 1000baseT ('Gigabit ethernet') ports.
 Each switch has a 10Gbps uplink to the building's core switches.
-Ports on each of these switches can be configured onto any of the public subnets or private VLANs available in the building.
+Ports on each of these switches can be configured onto any of the public or private VLANs available within the building.

 A port in one of the switches will be allocated to your machine on installation.
 Switch ports are not interchangeable: you must not re-patch your machine to any switch port other than the one to which it has been allocated.